duddles/pyp-w4-gw-twitter-clone/README.md

 # [pyp-w4] Twitter clone

-Today we will build our first web application.
-It's going to be a very basic clone of Twitter website running on top of the `Flask` web framework.
+Today's project consists on building a Twitter clone using Flask.

 ## Setting up the database

-Our data model will contain just two tables (`user` and `tweet`), which are going to be stored in `SQLite` database.
-To know extra details about each of the tables, please take a look at the provided schema in `twitter-schema.sql`.
-You should be able to use that SQL script to set up your local file database.
+Our data model contains just two tables (`user` and `tweet`), which are going to be stored using `SQLite`.
+You can use the file `twitter-schema.sql` to create your local database schema, using the following command:

-Just run the SQL script as follows:

 ```bash
 $ sqlite3 twitter.db < twitter-schema.sql